YunoHost/ynh-dev/README.md

 ./ynh-dev start
 ```

-This should automatically download from `devbaseimgs.yunohost.org` a pre-build ynh-dev LXC image running Yunohost unstable, and create a fresh container from it.
+This should automatically download from `devbaseimgs.yunohost.org` a pre-build
+ynh-dev LXC image running Yunohost unstable, and create a fresh container from it.

 After starting the LXC, your terminal will automatically be attached to it.
+If you
-If you later disconnect from the LXC, you can go back in with `./ynh-dev attach`.
-Later, you might want to destroy the LXC.
+later disconnect from the LXC, you can go back in with `./ynh-dev attach`.
+Later,
+you might want to destroy the LXC.
 You can do so with `./ynh-dev destroy`.

-If you container **doesn't have an ip address nor access to internet**, this is likely because you either have a conflict with another virtualization system or that a program running on the host is using the port 53 and therefore prevent LXD's dnsmasq to run correctly (as stated before in the setup section.)
+If you container **doesn't have an ip address nor access to internet**, this is
+likely because you either have a conflict with another virtualization system or
+that a program running on the host is using the port 53 and therefore prevent
+Incus's dnsmasq to run correctly (as stated before in the setup section.)

 ### 3. Development and container testing